yuabrahamliu/scDeconv/README.md

 ## Package installation

-Code of *scDeconv* are freely available at <https://github.com/yuabrahamliu/scDeconv>.
+Code of *scDeconv* is freely available at <https://github.com/yuabrahamliu/scDeconv>.

 The following commands can be used to install this R package.